ItsGreyedOut/Weather-HTML-Dashboard/README.md

 In building this dashboard, I creatd individual pages for each plot and a means by which you can navigate between them.
 These pages contain the visualizations and their corresponding explanations.

-### Website Requirements
+### Website Details

 For reference, see the ["Screenshots" section](#screenshots) below.

-The website must consist of 7 pages total, including:
+The website consists of 7 pages total, including:

 * A [landing page](#landing-page) containing:
   * An explanation of the project.